We're proudly vegan here at F&F as are all of our products.

 Milk…..Rice Milk and Almond Milk are our favourites.
 I use rice milk with my Nuzest powder and it is delicious!

 Chocolate & Lollies….hard to give up but really important.
 We have loads of chocolate at F&F, and being a chocoholic, it is very much approved.
-Treat Dreams, Pana Chocolate, Loving Earth and The Chocolate Yogi are all certified organic chocolate brands that are 100% vegan.
+Pana Chocolate and Loving Earth are all certified organic chocolate brands that are 100% vegan.
 Delicious too.
-Foor lollies we have JOM, Dandies and J Luehders - these don't have gelatine which is often found in jelly lollies.
+For lollies we have JOM, Dandies and J Luehders - these don't have gelatine which is often found in jelly lollies.

 Great Places to Eat